 Generalized anxiety disorder

 Paxil was approved for the treatment of generalized anxiety disorder (GAD) in 2001.
 GAD is a condition in which you have excessive anxiety and worry that is difficult to control.
 This anxiety and worry can be about various activities in your life, reducing your ability to cope with everyday tasks and causing you a lot of distress.
 GAD occurs on more days than not for at least six months.
+Almost 6% of American adults have suffered from GAD at some point in their lifetime.
+What’s more, nearly one in three people with GAD struggle with severe anxiety and mental illness.

 Social anxiety disorder